c5inco/shape-composer-figma/README.md

 ## Current designed workflow

 1. Select Vector layer in Figma (flatten if necessary)
-2. Execute plugin action
+2. Switch to DevMode
-3. Paste copied class from clipboard into Compose project
+3. Select the Shape Composer plugin from the Code tab in the Inspect Panel to see the generated code